 February 8, 2014

-I wish to express my sincere thanks to Laci, OM2VL, whose LOTW QSL today confirmed my 100th confirmed country on LOTW.!
+I wish to express my sincere thanks to Laci, OM2VL, whose LOTW QSL today confirmed my 100th confirmed country on LOTW!
 After a two year quest, I may now finally apply for my DXCC certificate using all LOTW credits.

 I'm heading back to St John, USVI April 21-28.
 My family is trying hard to talk me out of taking my QRP gear with me.
 They are tired of my staying up late at night playing radio We'll see who wins.
+They won.

 From April 15 through April 22, 2013 my family vacationed on the beautiful island of St. John, USVI (NA-106) where I operated QRP portable as KP2/W1HFG on 40 meters CW using an MFJ Cub transceiver and a dipole antenna.
 My thanks go out to all of you who heard my tiny signal and replied.
 I was able to work stations in 10 countries, many in Russia and Eastern Europe.
 I'll be very happy to send paper QSL cards to any stations who request them.